-For those who want to be more upright while seating, the standard bench height is 18″ – 20″.
+For those who want to be more upright while sitting, the standard bench height is 18″ – 20″.

 What is a standard bench width?

 The perfect seat size depends on the number of people it’s designed to accommodate.
-A bench-style chair, for example, typically has a width that ranges from 42 inches (for two person) up until 52″.
-The bigger your party gets though -the greater chance there is at being too small!
+A bench-style chair, for example, typically has a width that ranges from 42 inches (for two people) up to 52″.
+The bigger your party gets through -the greater chance there is of being too small!

 How deep is a typical bench seat?

 Benches can be as deep and wide or narrow.
 The typical dining bench is around 17 inches (44 cm), but you might want to check your measurements before purchasing one since they usually come with a depth of 20″.